Kan-E/rnaseqviewer/README.md

 # rnaseqviewer

 `rnaseqviewer` is an R package for automated visualization of RNA-seq differential expression analysis.
-It has functions for DEG analysis of single dataset and intergrated DEG analysis of multiple DEG analysis. `deseq2` and `ebseq` are functions for the DEG detection.  `Omics_overview`, `DEG_overview`, and `multiDEG_overview` are functions for systematic visualization of clustering and DEG analysis.  `vennd`, `ORA`, `AutoExtraction` are functions for intergrated functional analysis.
+It has functions for DEG analysis of single dataset and intergrated DEG analysis of multiple DEG analysis. `deseq2` and `ebseq` are functions for the DEG detection.  `Omics_overview`, `DEG_overview`, and `multiDEG_overview` are functions for systematic visualization of clustering and DEG analysis.  `vennd`, `ORA`, `AutoExtraction` and `int_heatmap` are functions for intergrated functional analysis.
 It also has two useful functions, `kmeansClustering` for k-means clustering analysis, and `GeneSetConversion` for gene symbol conversion from human to mouse.

 ![workflow](https://user-images.githubusercontent.com/77435195/139804204-f83030bc-8d69-4d74-a502-d990d94f6dec.png)